Patients think someone is watching out for them

 Over and over physicians I went to for treatment for the injuries asked me how I knew I was assaulted.
 How did I know?
 Seriously?
 I explained it in every way that I could.
 Eventually, I learned (someone let me find out) that the surgeon and my primary care physician were calling them ahead of time and telling them not to diagnose the injuries.

 I went through the phases injured patients tend to go through.
 I just wanted help for the first years during which I deteriorated further.
 When it became clear that it was not just the universal myths believed in medicine that made it impossible to get treated, I began just trying to get any mention of it into the record.
 But the records I got from the hospital were too illegible to discover who had been in the operating room.
 I could get no records at all from my primary care physician.
 He made up lame excuses for why he could not give them to me, initially telling me that HIPPA laws would not allow it and later refusing to obey subpoena delivered by the sherrif and after that refusing to obey a subpoena from the Ohio State Medical Board.
 As happens to many injured patients, I began wanting to do what I could to prevent other injured patients from going through all this.
-The mendacity surrounding me preventing me from getting care, knowledge, records or anything by the rattling of sabers of defamation suits from the hospital, which had started the first time I tried to get help, finally pushed me to the last place injured patients end up.
+The mendacity surrounding me preventing me from getting care, preventing me from getting knowledge, preventing me from getting records or anything but the rattling of sabers of defamation suits from the hospital, which had started the first time I tried to get help.
+It finally pushed me to the last place injured patients end up.
 I wanted a lawyer’s help.

-I have written elsewhere about the fact that only on in some thousands of injured patients can get a lawyer, and that the ones that do almost never get anywhere with it.
+I have written elsewhere about the fact that only one in some thousands of injured patients can get a lawyer, and that the ones who do almost never get anywhere with it.
 I called every single lawyer in the phone book.
 One med mal lawyer (as medical malpractice lawyers are known) explained to me why no one ever would help me or almost any other injured patient, information for which I was extremely grateful.
 But then there was this one other lawyer.

 John Metz had what might have been the most prestigious office in the city of Cincinnati.
 It was the penthouse of the Carew Tower.
 He had fought med mal cases all the way to the State Supreme Court and won, eventually doing that 14 times.